-On this MA Interior Design degree course, you'll work with historic and contemporary sites to create interior environments, working from the scale of the city to the scale of the room.
+On this MA Interior Architecture and Design degree course, you'll work with historic and contemporary sites to create interior environments, working from the scale of the city to the scale of the room.
 The course has a particular focus on the sensory engagement with space.

 You'll plan and produce a personal research project, and we'll provide the expertise and support so you can develop your practice – so once you graduate, you'll have all the tools you need for a career in interior architecture and interior design, as well as associated creative industries.